TahaUser5/dreambooth-lora-sdxl/README.md

 2. Enable GPU accelerator (T4 x2 recommended)
 3. Add your HuggingFace token as a Kaggle secret named `HF_TOKEN`
 4. Run cells 1–8 sequentially for full training
-5. Run cells 10–18 for inference and evaluation
+5. Run cells 9–16 for inference and evaluation
-6. Delete cells 9, 13, and 19 (duplicates/empty) before submission

 ### Environment
 ```